Bayesian neural networks with interpretable priors from Mercer kernels: Case study: drawing neural networks from Brownian motion

 One way to verify that the BNNs equipped with the Mercer prior are in fact approximately drawn from the Wiener measure is to numerically compare their output statistics to that of true Brownian motion.
 Perhaps the most important statistic to check is whether or not the empirical covariance of our BNN samples matches that of Brownian motion.
 The empirical covariance resulting from the BNN samples is calculated in the following manner.
 For each BNN sample, let $u_{\theta_i}$ be the evaluation of the resulting network on a regular grid of with $m$ points contained in $[0,1]$, for $i=1,\dots, N_F$.
 This is produces a random vector in $\mathbb{R}^m$ for each BNN sample $u_{\theta_i}$, so the empirical covariance can be computed in the usual manner.
 Denoting by $\bar{u}_{\theta} = \frac{1}{N_F}\sum_{i=1}^{N_F}u_{\theta_i}$ the empirical mean of the ensemble, the empirical covariance matrix $Q$ is given by

 In Fig.~\ref{fig:BMcov}, we compare the true covariance function of Brownian motion $k(s,t) = \min(s,t)$ to the empirical covariance matrix of the BNN samples.
 When calculating the empirical covariance, we take $N_F = 100,000$ samples, with each network being evaluated on $m =1,000$ points.
+We then perform two statistical tests to qualitatively assess the performance of the method.
+First, we directly compare the true covariance of Brownian motion to the empirical covariance obtained by the Mercer prior.
 The matrix of absolute errors for this case is shown in Fig.~\ref{fig:coverr1000}.
 We report a maximum error of $\approx 0.43$, which is located at the tip $s=t=1$.
 This represents a discrepancy of less than $5\%$.
 Recall that (centered) GPs are uniquely determined by their covariance functions.
 This level of agreement between the covariances of true Brownian motion and our BNNs therefore suggests that the BNNs are in fact approximately sampled from the Wiener measure.

 In the same manner, we also check that the distribution of BNNs on specific time slices matches true Brownian motion.
 At any given time $t$, the possible values of a Brownian motion sample are distributed according to $\mathcal{N}(0,t^2)$.
 So, if we collect the output of the BNN samples at a fixed point in time, the result should be a distribution which closely follows this normal distribution.
 We present the results of this test for $4$ evenly-spaced points in time between $[0.25,1]$ in Fig.~\ref{fig:brownhist}, which are generated with a kernel density estimation.
 It is evident that at each slice of time, the distribution of BNN values matches that closely of true Brownian motion.
 While both of these statistical tests are mostly qualitative, they provide strong numerical evidence that our prior works as advertised.
 In the following subsections we provide more quantitative evidence.